by Amanda Rose Newton

 Feeding Your Tree

-As with most fruit trees, peaches are typically hungry for nutrients that do not present in our soil and generally take readily to fertilization every 2 months with an organic product, such as Epsoma Citrus-tone.
+As with most fruit trees, peaches are typically hungry for nutrients that do not present in our soil and generally take readily to fertilization every 2 months with an organic product, such as Espoma Citrus-tone.
 Maxicrop liquid seaweed has been shown to boost the immune system of threes, making them more resistant to insect and fungal issues.